 Sharon M. Oster

-Frederic D. Wolfe Professor of Management and Entrepreneurship and Director of the Program on Social Enterprise, Yale School of Management
+Frederic D. Wolfe Professor Emerita of Management and Entrepreneurship, Yale School of Management

 Ph.D., economics, Harvard University